 Stock market trading is risky

 Every trader must know that stocks are risky.
 You can’t magically pull 20% returns on a trade.
 However, if you borrow to trade, you will definitely pay 20% interest on your loans.
-Before trading, you must assess your options carefully.
-We advise you not to engage in speculative trading.
+Before trading, you must assess your options carefully, and it is as simple as looking into sites like https://coincierge.de/trading-apps/ to further understand how the different trading apps on the market can help to aid with your success.
+That being said, we also strongly advise you not to engage in speculative trading.
 Instead, do the qualitative and quantitative analysis of a stock and then make sure that you are trading/investing wisely.

 Even the most seasoned investors have their bad days.
 As a newbie investor, you should be extremely careful with your money and invest only in companies that offer good returns.